HUMA5630-Digital-Humanities/project-2024-group-6/README.md

     Possible solution: Mark the source of each message in the chat history, differentiate it from the user agent

 2. When the group chat carries on multiple rounds of dialogue, a token may exceed the agent's limit, causing an error.
+3. There is still a problem with the illusion, such as the wrong course url provided.